BGI-Qingdao/4D-BioReconX/docs/source/Tutorials/mirror.rst

 function: ssdna to mask with specific manner

 5. -M mask.png -g gem.gem -a affine_matrix.txt -o output
-function: gem to mask gem only with a mask which make by yourself
+function: gem to mask gem only with a mask which is made by yourself

 gemc_to_h5ad
 ++++++++++++